Do you offer any free tips for dog parents?

 My dog is well trained and minds her manners.
 Why would I want to take her to any classes or workshops?

-Can you really teach a old dog new tricks?
+Can you really teach an old dog new tricks?

 I’ve already completed classes with my dog and would love to take more.
 Where do we go from here?

 Wherever you and your dog want to go!
-Any of our classes or workshops can help you achieve desired goals, whether it’s learning fun new tricks or developing more manners.
-We understand that terms like beginner, advanced and intermediate can mean different things to different people — that’s why our curriculum is designed to allow you to work with your dog at your own pace, according to your own level of comfort and expertise.
+Any of our classes or workshops can help you achieve desired goals, whether it’s learning fun new tricks or advancing skills.
+We understand that terms like beginner, intermediate, and advanced can mean different things to different people — that’s why our curriculum is designed to allow you to work with your dog at your own pace, according to your own level of comfort and expertise.
 With our guidance, every class can be modified to increase (or decrease) the level of difficulty, and we encourage you to focus on your own individual goals, no matter what level of training you may have previously completed.

 I’m already juggling a busy schedule so I don’t have time to take my dog to class.
 What would you recommend for us?

-We offer in-home training and flexible hours so you can enjoy all the benefits of our classes at a time and place that is convenient for you.
-Private Coaching is an effective, convenient and fun way for you, your dog and your family to engage in a lifelong education together.
+We offer private training options so you can enjoy all the benefits of our classes at a time and place that is convenient for you.
+Whether in-person, online, or a combination of both, private training is an effective, convenient and fun way for you, your dog and your family to engage in a lifelong education together.
 With private training, you’ll enjoy strengthening your bond with your dog through a highly customized training plan developed to fit your lifestyle and meet your individual needs and goals.

 I noticed that your training methods don’t employ choke chains or prong collars to instill obedience.
 Why not?

+The Inquisitive Canine is a force-free zone.
 Our methods focus on educating you on canine parenting to get the behaviors you want.
-In our classes, you’ll learn positive and nurturing ways to reinforce the behaviors you want, while limiting and preventing inappropriate ones — without having your dog wear uncomfortable devices.
+Through our approach, you’ll learn positive and nurturing ways to reinforce the behaviors you want, while limiting and preventing inappropriate ones — without having your dog wear uncomfortable devices.
 Choke, prong, shock and Citronella collars are considered “correction-based” devices that place emphasis on the behaviors you don’t want.
+They can also result in injury, pain, and fear-related behavioral side-effects.

 It’s important to note that your dog’s behavior at home and in public is determined by dynamic factors that are often overlooked in traditional obedience training.
 Our methods focus on understanding canine behavior so that you can successfully teach your dog good manners through techniques that reward and motivate.
-When dogs are rewarded for behaviors we want, they are more likely to perform those behaviors, while less likely to perform the ones we don’t.
+When dogs are rewarded for behaviors we want, they are more likely to perform those behaviors, while less likely to perform the unwanted ones.

 I’d like to enroll in one of your classes.
 How do I get started?